Last Updated on December 16, 2019 by Slow The Cook Down

 If you are looking for another easy dessert that can be made ahead of time, check out my Layered Eton Mess with Summer Fruits, or if you need more cheesecake inspiration, here's my Savoury Cheesecake with Balsamic Red Onions

 I love hearing from you!!
-If you have tried this yummy Mexican recipe, be sure to scroll down, give it a star rating and let me know what you thought!
+If you have tried this cheesecake recipe, be sure to scroll down, give it a star rating and let me know what you thought!

 Baked Lemon & Blueberry Cheesecake